A 1935 dollar bill may be a small deal to you. But if that dollar bill includes a few key markings, it may be worth more than its face value.

 The Great Seal and The Blue Seal

-The Blue Seal is commonly interchanged with the Great Seal, representing the fact that it was a Silver Certificate.
+The Blue Seal is commonly interchanged with the Great Seal, showing that it was a Silver Certificate.

-Since these notes were issued during The Great Depression and under different circumstances in the economy, silver certificates could be redeemed for actual silver coins or silver bullion.
+Since these notes were issued during The Great Depression and under difficult circumstances in the economy, silver certificate holders had rights to redeemed for actual silver coins or silver bullion.

 Then, an Act of Congress discontinued the redemption rule in 1963.